University of Southeastern Philippines: Rankings

 The University of Southeastern Philippines (USeP), a state university in Davao City, was one of the 15 Philippine universities that made it to the 2011 list of top Asian universities done by Quacquarelli Symonds (QS) with a rank of 201+.

 In 2012, USeP Davao made it for the first time to the 251-300 bracket in the Top 300 Asian Universities list of education and career network Quacquarelli Symonds (QS).

 In the 2013 QS rankings released on its official website, USeP is one of the Asian universities that occupied the 251st - 300th ranking.
 The university ranks top five (5) among other Philippine universities that made it to the list.
 The Philippine schools that occupied the top four (4) slots are the University of the Philippines at 67th; Ateneo de Manila University at 109th; University of Santo Tomas at 150th; and De La Salle University at 151st- 160th.

-USeP's Freedom of Information (FOI) Program

-The 1987 Constitution, the supreme and fundamental law of the land, recognizes the right of the people to information on matters of public concern.
-Pursuant to this mandate, President Rodrigo Roa Duterte signed Executive Order No. 02, Series of 2016 to institutionalize the procedures to strengthen the people's access to government-held data, records, and documents.

-As a State University mandated to adopt a policy of transparency and accountability, the University of Southeastern Philippines (USeP) Board of Regents, during its 167th meeting on July 5, 2017, has approved the USeP Freedom of Information Manual through BOR Resolution No. 37, s.
-2017.

-The FOI Program in the university is being facilitated by the Office of the Secretary of the University and the University Records Office (OSU-URO).
-Since its implementation in 2017, USeP has been recognized and certified by the PCOO as FOI compliant.
-This compliance is being triangulated as one of the main criteria for an agency to be granted with Performance-Based Bonus (PBB).